 I know Machiavelli was right.
 But I just can't help getting angry.
 I hate injustice.
 And most of all, I hate sociopaths.

-You have read this article finance / politics with the title An Inconvenient Truth - Meltdown Myths Debunked.
-You can bookmark this page URL https://thebohemianbunny.blogspot.com/2008/10/an-inconvenient-truth-meltdown-myths.html.
+with the title An Inconvenient Truth - Meltdown Myths Debunked.
+You can bookmark this page URL http://thebohemianbunny.blogspot.com/2008/10/an-inconvenient-truth-meltdown-myths.html.
 Thanks!